All Year: Yes

 We're an educational non-profit that wants to inspire people to become less dependent on fossil fuels by taking life into their own hands.
 We do this with a number of ecological projects and by creating a place where we can share knowledge through workshops and activities.

 - We bake sourdough bread in a wood-fired masonry oven for locals.

 - From time to time we organise workshops about baking bread, working with clay, making and using natural paints, and building rocket stoves.

 - And there are regular activities here, such as the quarterly Repair Cafť at which people help each other with repairs, and the monthly Pizzeria where locals meet, and enjoy delicious pizzas from our oven.

-People and animals youíll find here: the owners, Ine and Dirk, and their two young daughters, Hazel and Sienna; a fluctuating number of volunteers; two dogs and two cats; a handful of chickens and sheep; and a somewhat "plump" horse. :D
+People and animals youíll find here: the owners, Ine and Dirk, and their two young daughters, Hazel (10) and Sienna (8); a fluctuating number of volunteers (a family with 2 young children aged 4 and 20 months is currently living and volunteering on the farm, for the winter); two dogs and two cats; a handful of chickens and sheep; and a somewhat "plump" horse. :D

 ~ HELP NEEDED ~